bjornburrell-8451/bjornburrell-8451/README.md

-- Member of Database Technologies team, mainly focused on Snowflake and MonetDB
+- Member of -> Database Technologies
+- Mainly deal with -> Snowflake and MonetDB
+- Currently learning -> Terraform, Ansible, SQL, Python, Javascript
+- You can find me -> at Waffle House